ddev/ddev/docs/content/users/usage/faq.md

 2. Stop the Docker provider you're moving from.
 For example, exit Docker Desktop.
 3. Start the Docker provider you're moving to.
 4. Start projects and restore their databases.
 For example, you could run `ddev snapshot restore --latest` to load a snapshot taken in step one.

-### Can I run DDEV on an older Mac?

-Probably!
-You’ll need to install an older, unsupported version of Docker Desktop—but you can likely use it to run the latest DDEV version.

-Check out [this Stack Overflow answer](https://stackoverflow.com/a/69964995/897279) for a walk through the process.

 ### Do I need to install PHP, Composer, nginx, or Node.js/npm on my workstation?